Series navigation

-The failures that usually force you to reach for these patterns show up the same way: p50 looks healthy while p99 is painful.
-Every dependency claims it is "mostly fine" in isolation.
+The failures that force you to reach for these patterns show up the same way: p50 looks healthy while p99 is painful.
+Every dependency claims it is mostly fine in isolation.
 One slow optional call punishes the whole request.
-One careless hedge doubles the load on a dependency that was already struggling.

-These patterns are worth the complexity only when you can spell out the policy before forking anything: which result counts, how long you wait, what a degraded response looks like, and how much extra load you will accept downstream.
-If you can't answer those four, the structured concurrency machinery just hides the problem one layer deeper.
+These patterns are worth the complexity only when you can answer four questions before forking anything: which result counts, how long you wait, what a degraded response looks like, and how much extra load you will accept downstream.
+If you cannot answer those four, the structured concurrency machinery just hides the problem one layer deeper.

-Java 21 preview ships StructuredTaskScope.ShutdownOnSuccess<T> for first-success wins.
-The first fork to return a result completes the scope; the other forks are interrupted.
+ShutdownOnSuccess gives you first-success semantics.
+The first fork to return a result completes the scope.
+The rest are interrupted.

 static void runWithShutdownOnSuccess() throws Exception {